tlevine/www.thomaslevine.com/content/!/let-me-help-you-share-data/index.md

 * If you work for a software company, I can prototype or implement new features in your product to make open data better.
-* If you work for an organization that wants to release open data, I can quantify how well your efforts are going, figure out what's working, and find ways of making things go better.
+* If you work for an organization that wants to release open data or share data internally,
+    I can quantify how well your efforts are going, figure out what's working, and find ways of making things go better.
 * If you are giving grants in relation to open data, we should talk.